 My first attempts at picking a word fell flat.
 At the end of the year when everyone else was celebrating, I felt awkward and disappointed.
 I wanted to try again, but I still didn’t feel confident in my word picking abilities.

-Am I the only one who has ever struggle to pick a word?
+Am I the only one who has ever struggles to pick a word?
 The only one who has looked at other women and their words and felt less-than?

 Somewhere along the way, I stopped looking for words.